tranhelen/tranhelen/_drafts/2016-12-12-dateswithlucy.md

 I first heard of the term _micro-dosing_ on Reddit.
 I ignored it as I wasn't sure if Lucy was for me.
 Having spent my formative years enjoying the company of Mary Jane, I wasn't sure if I was ready to switch.

 Lucy has had a recent resurgence in tech culture, being popularized by tech bro gurus, so I did some further research.
-An interview with Dr. James Fadiman by Tim Ferris led me to picking up The Psychedelic Explorer’s Guide.
-While the research is admittedly old, I was happy to consider the possibility that I was wrong.
+An interview with Dr. James Fadiman by Tim Ferriss<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> led me to picking up "_The Psychedelic Explorer’s Guide."_<a id="anchor-2" href="#note-2" class="fieldnotes-anchor">[2]</a> While the research is admittedly old, I was happy to consider the possibility that I was wrong.
 After all, the book has quotes like this in it,

 > It was the greatest experience of my life.